2C-E

 2C-E, also known as 4-ethyl-2,5-dimethoxyphenethylamine, is a psychedelic drug of the phenethylamine and 2C families.
 It is taken orally.

+The drug acts as an agonist of the serotonin 5-HT_{2} receptors, including of the serotonin 5-HT_{2A} receptor.

 2C-E was first synthesized by Alexander Shulgin in 1977 and was documented in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).

 Use and effects

 In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists 2C-E's dose range as 10 to 25 mg orally and its duration as 8 to 12 hours.
-He describes 2C-E as having a steep dose–response curve, such that a small increase in dose can result in an unexpectedly large increase in effects.
-While a dose of 10 mg is often experienced as rich and well-tolerated, doses of 25 to 30 mg have been described as too much and as very frightening.
+However, in a couple of subsequent publications, he lists its dose range as only 10 to 15 mg orally.
+Shulgin describes 2C-E as having a steep dose–response curve, such that a small increase in dose can result in an unexpectedly large increase in effects.
+While a dose of 10 mg is often experienced as rich and well-tolerated, similar in character to 2C-D and 2C-B, doses of 20 to 30 mg have been described as too much and as very frightening.
 The onset of 2C-E was not described.

-2C-E's effects are often described as "neutral", in comparison with other psychedelics and even other 2C drugs.
-In PiHKAL, Shulgin states:
+The effects of 2C-E have been reported to include color enhancement, visual changes and distortions, aesthetic enhancement, fantasy, profound and immersive psychedelic experiences, introspection, insights, dramatic recall of forgotten events, and discomfort, among others.
+Several short reports of the effects of 2C-E were published in the 2C-E section in PiHKAL, but were mostly described in abstract or experiential terms.
+However, a couple of in-depth long-form reports were also included in the first half of the book.

-"Here is another of the magical half-dozen.
-The range is purposefully broad.
-At 10 milligrams there have been some pretty rich +++ experiences, and yet I have had the report from one young lady of a 30 milligram trial that was very frightening.
-My first experience with 2C-E was really profound, and it is the substance of a chapter within the story.
-Several people have said, about 2C-E, "I don't think I like it, since it isn't that much fun.
-But I intend to explore it again."
-There is something here that will reward the experimenter.
-Someday, the full character of 2C-E will be understood, but for the moment, let it rest as being a difficult and worth-while material.
+According to Shulgin, 2C-E is "without any question, a complete psychedelic".
+He also wrote the following of the drug: "Someday, the full character of 2C-E will be understood, but for the moment, let it rest as being a difficult and worth-while material.
 A very much worth-while material."
+In other publications, Shulgin described 2C-E as an "extraordinarily powerful and effective compound" and said that it is "a most extraordinary drug, evoking for many subjects a dramatic recall of forgotten events, with a remarkable ability to interpret and analyze them.
+The alteration of one's state of consciousness is dramatic, often quite frightening, and yet consistently allowing a complete recall."
+Along with a few other 2Cs like 2C-B, 2C-T-2, and 2C-T-7, 2C-E is listed in PiHKAL as one of Shulgin's "magical half-dozen".

-The effects of 2C-E have been formally clinically studied.
+Subsequent to Shulgin's descriptions, the effects of 2C-E have been formally clinically studied.
 Its effects included altered perceptions, hallucinations, and euphoria, among others.
-The onset was within 2 hours and its duration was more than 6 hours, although these parameters were not precisely measured.
+The onset was within 2 hours and its duration was more than 6 hours, though these parameters were not precisely measured.